xieweiAlex/English_Learning/words/2024/words-Apr-24.md

+McMillon started working in a Walmart warehouse in high school, and is today the CEO of the largest retailer in the world, and — pertinently to Stratechery — one of the largest and fastest-growing e-commerce businesses: last year Walmart passed $100 billion in global e-commerce sales.

+I spent eight hours at the client’s office building an impressive spreadsheet, **drenched in sweat**, trying to handle the pain.
+I couldn't wait to get back to my hotel room.
+**in good spirit**.

+**relay**, **overlay**.

-As he described his career options, he told me he could keep progressing at his company and become a partner or he could take a position at a client’s firm and “coast,” as he put it.
+As he described his career options, he told me he could keep progressing at his company and become a partner or he could take a position at a client’s firm and “**coast**,” as he put it.

-What is the current state of play in the peace talks?
+What is the current **state of play** in the peace talks?

 **choke point**
-gringo.
+**gringo**.

+## Week 4
 **truffle** chocolate.
 It’s the attempt, not the outcome that counts.
 It’s an intention, not a **disposition**.